mounirmelzi/htpl-compiler/README.md

 ## Prerequisites

 - Linux environment
-- Latest version of Flex
+- Latest version of Flex and Bison
 - Latest version of GCC

 ## Installation and Usage